If you are applying to medical school, you should be thinking now about who will write your letters of reference.

 Since most people in academics are now accustomed to web-based communications, they prefer electronic versions of all documents rather than hard copies but, again, ask your letter writer about their preference.

-If your letter writer asks for a personal or a brief autobiographical statement, do not feel that you must provide what will be the final draft of your statement.
+If your letter writer asks for a personal or a brief autobiographical statement, do not feel that you must provide what will be the final draft of your medical school personal statement.
 The letter writer is asking for your statement to obtain a more complete sense of who you are.
 This will allow them to write a more substantial letter.